simplefoc/Arduino-FOC/README.md

 - If the user runs the [voltage loop](#voltage-control-loop), `move` funciton will interpret the `target` parameter as voltage $\textbf{u}_q$.

-> At this point because we are goriented to simplicity we did not implement synchornious version of this code.
+> At this point because we are oriented to simplicity we did not implement synchornious version of this code.
 Uing timer interrupt.
 The main reason for the moment is that Arduino UNO doesn't have enough timers to run it.
 > *But in future we are planning to include this functionality.*

 ## Examples